A Global Hub for

 SMIL plant breeding and production systems management projects focus on supporting smallholder farmers and farmer cooperatives to produce climate-smart sorghum and pearl millet crops adapted to ever-changing production environments.
 Food processing and value addition projects strengthen demand and markets.
 Women entrepreneurs are being trained to produce and market nutrient-rich food products targeting children and improved food staples for the broader local communities.

-Sorghum & millet represent 70% of the caloric intake among these vulnerable populations in the Sahel region.
+Sorghum & millet represent 70% of the caloric intake among vulnerable populations in the Sahel region.

 “In Senegal, and across West and Central Africa, sorghum and pearl millet are primary cultivated staple foods.
 In terms of the surface area of cultivation, they are the first crops that we cultivate in Senegal.
 Sorghum and millet are also staple foods in the region.
 These crops are important for women who are breastfeeding and in traditional dishes.” - Dr. Ndjido Kane, Senegal Country Coordinator.